28 Best Things to do in Salt Spring Island, BC

 Collide, Salt Spring Island

-Ganges has a variety of boutique stores where you will find unique goods, vintage pieces and products from local artisans.
+Ganges has a variety of boutique stores where you will find unique items, vintage pieces and products from local artisans.

 Here are some of our favourite boutique stores in Ganges to add to your Salt Spring Island shopping list: